 Have I lived too long?

 I put bar soap in my dresser drawers.
 Lasts for years.
 I leave it in its wrapper and tear only a small hole in the wrapper.
+It keeps my clothes smelling fresh in a place where moldy smell often is in everything.

 Thanks for the suggestion.